h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 ![confusion-matrix](assets/confusion-matrix.jpg)

-From this confusion table, we can measure error-rate, accuracy, specificity, sensitivity, and precision, all useful metrics to test how good our model is at classifying or predicting.
+From this confusion table, we can measure error-rate, accuracy, specificity, sensitivity, and precision, which are all useful metrics to test how good our model is at classifying or predicting.
 These metrics will be defined and explained in the next sections.

 On a fun side note, you might be wondering why the name "Confusion Matrix"?
 Some might say that it's because a confusion matrix can be very confusing.
 Jokes aside, the confusion matrix is also known as the **error matrix** since it makes it easy to visualize the classification rate of the model including the error rate.
 The term "confusion matrix" is also used in psychology and the Oxford dictionary defines it as "A matrix representing the relative frequencies with which **each of a number of stimuli is mistaken for each of the others** by a person in a task requiring recognition or identification of stimuli.
 Analysis of these data allows a researcher to extract factors (2) indicating the underlying dimensions of similarity in the perception of the respondent.
 For example, in colour-identification tasks, relatively frequent **confusion** of reds with greens would tend to suggest daltonism."
 [1] In other words, how frequently does a person performing a classification task confuse one item for another.
 In the case of ML, a machine learning model is implementing the classification and evaluating the frequency in which the model confuses one label from another rather than a human.

 ### ROC

 An essential tool for classification problems is the ROC Curve or Receiver Operating Characteristics Curve.
 The ROC Curve visually shows the performance of a binary classifier; in other words, it  “tells how much a model is capable of distinguishing between classes” [2] and the corresponding threshold.
-Continuing with the Freddie Mac example the output variable or the label is whether or not the customer will default on their loan and at what threshold.
+Continuing with the Freddie Mac example, the output variable (or label) is whether or not the customer will default on their loan and at a given threshold.

-Once the model has been built and trained using the training dataset, it gets passed through a classification method (Logistic Regression, Naive Bayes Classifier, support vector machines, decision trees, random forest, etc…), this will give the probability of each customer defaulting.
+Once the model has been built and trained, it gets passed through a classification method (Logistic Regression, Naive Bayes Classifier, Support Vector Machines, Decision Trees, Random Forest, etc…), this will give the probability of each customer defaulting.

-The ROC curve plots the Sensitivity or true positive rate (y-axis) versus 1-Specificity or false positive rate (x-axis) for every possible classification threshold.
-A classification threshold or decision threshold is the probability value that the model will use to determine where a class belongs to.
+The ROC curve plots the Sensitivity or true positive rate (y-axis) versus 1-Specificity or false positive rate (x-axis) for various thresholds.
+A classification threshold or decision threshold is the probability value that the model will use to determine which class a record belongs to.
 The threshold acts as a boundary between classes to determine one class from another.
 Since we are dealing with probabilities of values between 0 and 1 an example of a threshold can be 0.5.
-This tells the model that anything below 0.5 is part of one class and anything above 0.5 belongs to a different class.
+This tells the model that any prediction below 0.5 is part of one class and anything above 0.5 belongs to a different class.
 The threshold can be selected to maximize the true positives while minimizing false positives.
 A threshold is dependent on the scenario that the ROC curve is being applied to and the type of output we look to maximize.
 Learn more about the application of threshold and its implications on [Task 6: ER: ROC](#task-6-er-roc).

 Given our example of use case of predicting loans the following provides a description for the values in the confusion matrix: